EU to reduce Russia energy dependency | DW | 08.03.2022

 Russia's invasion of its neighbor has injected a sense of urgency into this EU endeavor, not only because Russian gas reaches the bloc via Ukrainian territory, but also due to fears that the Kremlin could cut off supplies.

 In 2019, Russian gas accounted for 41% of the bloc's imports.
-Timmermans told the European Parliament on Monday evening that the proposals, which have been heavily revised in the days since President Vladimir Putin sent Russian troops into Ukraine, could make the EU independent of Russian gas "within years."
+Timmermans, who also heads up the EU's Green Deal, told the European Parliament on Monday evening that the proposals, which have been heavily revised in the days since President Vladimir Putin sent Russian troops into Ukraine, could make the EU independent of Russian gas "within years."

 The EU is looking for new energy sources, in particular liquefied natural gas (LNG).
 According to news agency DPA, talks are under way between the EU and major LNG purchasers such as Japan, South Korea, China and India, to divert surplus supplies to Europe by sea.